ietf-rats-wg/eat/draft-ietf-rats-eat.md

 of {{RATS.Architecture}} is also applicable to implementations of EAT.
 In addition, implementors should consider the following.

+## Claim Trustworthiness

+This specification defines semantics for each claim.
+It does not require any particular level of security in the implementation of the claims or even the attester itself.
+Such specification is far beyond the scope of this document which is about a message format not the security level of an implementation.

+The receiver of an EAT comes to know the trustworthiness of the claims in it by understanding the implementation made by the attester vendor and/or understanding the checks and processing performed by the verifier.

+For example, this document says that a UEID is permanent and that it must not change, but it doesn't say what degree of attack to change it must be defended.

+The degree of security will vary from use case to use case.
+In some cases the receiver may only need to know something of the implementation such as that it was implemented in a TEE.
+In other cases the receiver may require the attester be certified by a particular certification program.
+Or perhaps the receiver is content with very little security.

 ## Key Provisioning

 Private key material can be used to sign and/or encrypt the EAT, or